wmo-im/wmo-resolutions-php/README.md

 ## Data

 The data for the wmo-resolutions app is stored in a MySQL-DB.
-The docker-compose-stack contains an (old) version of the DB to test again.
-New data can be imported using MyPhpAdmin (included in the stack)
+The docker-compose-stack contains an will spin up an (old) version of the DB to test again.
+New data can be imported using MyPhpAdmin (included in the stack).